6. Surviving to Thriving Week 6: How to Raise Prices Without Losing Good Clients

 a sign of growth

 Good clients understand this.
 Great clients respect it.
-And the right clients stay.
+The right clients stay.

 A note on business and professionalism